SpatialKey/skdm/README.md

 The "actions" section of the Config XML file defines all the actions that will be done when the Command Line Tool is executed.

 The `<actionType>` element defines what action will be done.
 The current options are:
-- import – Always creates a new dataset.
-This will set `<datasetId>` in the xml to the id created when the import is complete.
-If you specified /no-wait, the application will not wait until the id is created so it will not be set.
 - append – Append to an existing dataset.
 If the `<datasetId>` is not set before running this action, an import will be done the first time it is run.
 A shape dataset cannot be appened to, so this will overwite.
 - overwrite – Overwrite an existing dataset.
 If the `<datasetId>` is not set before running this action, an import will be done the first time it is run.

 - dataType - What type of data is in the `<pathData>`.
-Can be "CSV" or "Shapefile"
+Can be "CSV", "Shapefile", or "Insurance"
 - pathData - Path of the data to upload.
 CSV can be a raw file or zip, shapes are always zipped up.
 - pathXML - configuration file for the data.
 You can use the "suggest" command to get an xml file or retrieve it from an already uploaded sample on the Spatial Key client.
-- datasetId - datasetId to use fro overwrite or append.
+- datasetId (dataType not "Insurance") - datasetId to use for overwrite or append.
 If not set, an import will be done and the generated id will be saved to the xml.
+- insuranceId (dataType "Insurance") - insuranceId to use for overwrite or append.
+If not set, an import will be done and the generated id will be saved to the xml.
+A new insuranceId is always generated.

 Note: you don't get email or client notifications at this time.